Beard Burn: How to Prevent & 5 Quick Treatments

 Prevent Beard Burn

-Did your kissing session give you or your partner beard burn?
+Did your kissing session give you or your partner a beard burn?
 The simple fact is that mustaches, goatees, and beards can irritate the skin.

 If you’ve ever had an intimate moment ruined by beard burn (aka “stache rash”), then you know exactly how painful it can be.